melissacollier/melissacollier.github.io/_pages/forfun.md

   <figcaption>Squad in 2013 (left) and 2024 (right) </figcaption>
 </p>

-Sign me up for any and all chefs menus, food tours, and cooking classes.
-Favorite Foods I've had so far this year (2024): lobster roll, chicken street tacos, and Pastel de Natas.
+I will always sign up for any and all chefs menus, food tours, and cooking classes wherever offered.

 <p align="middle">
   <img src="/images/lobsterroll.jpeg" width="200" height="200" />